What is the purpose of Satisfactory Academic Progress (SAP)?

 c.
 Too many credit hours for your degree objectives: You have attempted more than 150% of the published semester-hour credits required for your program.

 How often will I be evaluated for SAP?

 Students are evaluated annually to determine whether or not they meet SAP standards.
 The timing of this evaluation is dependent upon the date that we receive your completed FAFSA information.
 Evaluation begins in May of each year once grades have been posted to your transcripts for the Spring semester and continues weekly for the remainder of the upcoming academic year.
 If you filed your FAFSA before spring grades are recorded your SAP status will be determined in May.
 If you file later, once your FAFSA information has been received, you will be evaluated for SAP within the next 7 days.
-If your progress brings you above the minimum SAP standards, you may request a reevaluation from the Assistant Vice Chancellor of Student Affairs.
+If your progress brings you above the minimum SAP standards, you may request a reevaluation from the Director of Financial Aid and Scholarships.
 If you are in fact above the standards, no further action is required and we will change your status.